croox/generator-wp-dev-env/docs/src/types/Guide/installation_quick_start.md

 # To generate a new plugin or theme, create a new directory
 mkdir -p ~/path/to/myproject

+# Make it your working directory
+cd ~/path/to/myproject

 # Run the generator and follow the prompts to create a new theme/plugin
 yo wp-dev-env

 # Run the generator again to create new custom-post-types, scripts, styles, blocks ...
 yo wp-dev-env

 # List available grunt tasks
 grunt
 ```